netspie/PageTree/README.md

 # PageTree

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A tool for notes organization in a form of pages as a tree structure with interconnected and internavigatable elements with automatic flashcards generation based on predefined rules.
+&nbsp;&nbsp;&nbsp;&nbsp; A tool for notes organization in a form of pages as a tree structure with interconnected and internavigatable elements with automatic flashcards generation based on predefined rules.

 <p align="center">
   <img src="docs/screens.gif" alt="Screens">
 </p>

+## Current State vs Future

+&nbsp;&nbsp;&nbsp;&nbsp; Initial idea was to create a tool for organization of a japanese language notes which could fit for later flashcard generation.
+It is possible to create a project, fill it with data right now and generate flashcards from it.
+However it still lacks many features and qualities.

+### Missing Features / To Dos
+- group data manipulation - move property
+- proper UI and UX design along with the styling feature for dynamic page appearance manipulation
+- performance - flashcard generation takes time - probably requires caching lists for different combinations

 ## Technologies

-- C# 10
-- .NET 6-7
+- C# 10 / .NET 6-7
 - EF Core/MS SQL/.json
 - Blazor WASM
 - Lucene.NET